NLilley/AlacrityServer/README.md

 # Technology

 This project has relatively few dependencies, and is largely a hand-crafted C# application.
-Data is stored in an SQL database, and CRUD operations are perfromed through the Dapper Micro ORM.
+Data is stored in an SQL database, and CRUD operations are performed through the Dapper Micro ORM.
 Structured logging support is provided by SeriLog.
 Real Time Data Streaming is provided by SignalR.

 Otherwise the project is standalone, and can be understood simply by reading the codebase.

 # Testing

 The project is tested by a small set of Unit and Integration tests.
-These tests would be insufficient for a production-ready system, but are more than adaquate for the purposes of a demonstration, and serve as proof of fundamental functionality, as well as providing context regarding the intended behaviour of the underlying system.
+These tests would be insufficient for a production-ready system, but are more than adequate for the purposes of a demonstration, and serve as proof of fundamental functionality, as well as providing context regarding the intended behaviour of the underlying system.

 The Unit Tests are found in the AlacrityTests.csproj project.
 The Integration Tests can be found in the AlacrityIntegrationTests.csproj project.